ubcgif/mvi/index.rst

 magnetic data solving for the full magnetization vector, either in Cartesian or Spherical coordinate systems.

-Updates in v3.0
-^^^^^^^^^^^^^^^
+Latest updates
+^^^^^^^^^^^^^^
 	- Distance weights are calculated directly from the sensitivity matrix and no longer requires to run the PFWEIGHT program
 	- Length scales used in the differential operators are set internally based on the mesh cell dimension.
 The default values for :math:`\alpha_s` is now 1.
-	- Speedup of the MVI-Spherical formulation
+	- Speedup of the MVI-Spherical formulation through an approximated sensitivity
 	- Compression of the sensitivity available for both the MVI-Cartesian and MVI-Spherical.
-Default threshold tolerance is determined iteratively favoring lowest compression error.
+Default threshold tolerance determined iteratively favoring lowest compression error.

 .. raw:: html
     :file: ./BlockVersions.html

+.. note:: Download this `Three Blocks Example <https://github.com/ubcgif/mvi/raw/v3/examples/TripleBlocks.zip>`_

 The contents of this manual are as follows: